Own property in

 How can a foreigner open a bank account in Indonesia?

-A foreigner can open a bank account in Indonesia by going to the nearest office of the bank they want to open an account at.
+A foreigner can open a bank account in Indonesia by going to the nearest bank office where they want to open an account.
 Foreigners must have a residency permit, a valid passport, and a residency address in Indonesia to open a bank account.

 Leave a Reply